Dark Matter Heating of Compact Stars Beyond Capture: A Relativistic Framework for Energy Deposition by Particle Beams: Boosted Dark Matter in compact objects

 \subsection{Interaction rate of degenerate matter}

-We now recompute \Cref{eq:Omega_gen} using an appropriate target distribution, considering the process $\chi (k_1) + p (p_1) \to \chi (k_2) + X (p_2)$, where the final-state particle $X$ depends on the interaction regime under consideration: $p$ for elastic scattering, $N + \pi$ for resonant single-pion production (RES), and a generic hadronic state $X$ for deep inelastic scattering (DIS).
+We now recompute \Cref{eq:Omega_gen} using an appropriate target distribution, considering the process $\chi (k_1) + p (p_1) \to \chi (k_2) + X (p_2)$, where the final-state particle $X$ depends on the interaction regime under consideration: $p$ for elastic scattering, and a generic hadronic state $X$ for deep inelastic scattering (DIS).
 Since the target medium is degenerate, the number density is replaced by

 where $\theta_{\text{uw}}$ is the angle between the trajectories of the incoming DM particle $\chi$ and the target particle, and $n_F(E)$ denotes the Fermi--Dirac distribution evaluated at the stellar temperature.